-Spot treatments may be completed between cycles along any type of roadway to improve driver visibility and safety.
+Spot mowing may be performed between mowing cycles along any roadway to improve driver visibility and safety.

 INDOT Mowing Process

-INDOT schedules mowing cycles to maximize the effectiveness of each cycle and to minimize the number of cycles needed.
-Except in areas where mowing is performed to improve driver visibility and safety, the first mowing cycle should ideally occur after seed head development — which is approximately mid-May in the southern part of the state and early June in the north.
+INDOT schedules mowing cycles to maximize the effectiveness of each cycle and minimize the number of cycles needed.
+Except in areas where mowing is performed to improve driver visibility and safety, the first mowing cycle should ideally occur after seed heads develop — which is approximately mid-May in the southern part of the state and early June in the north.
 Although this results in tall grass in the late spring/early summer, it requires only two mowing cycles.

-The alternative to allowing tall grass to develop would require additional mowing cycles at approximately $300 per right-of-way centerline mile per cycle.
-To put that into perspective, it costs taxpayers approximately $3 million each time INDOT mows every roadside in the state.
+The alternative to allowing tall grass to develop would require additional mowing cycles at approximately $300 per right-of-way centerline mile per cycle: a total of approximately $3 million each time INDOT mows every highway roadside.

 INDOT’s roadside management program includes selective herbicide treatments, prescriptive right-of-way mowing, targeted woody vegetation management, and planting of wildflowers and other native plants.

 It costs Indiana taxpayers approximately $15 million each year to mow the more than 40,000 acres of right-of-way along interstates, U.S. highways and state routes maintained by INDOT.
 Herbicide application costs approximately $32 per treated acre.